-- The following procedures apply to voting at Council meetings: - (a) When debate on a matter is closed, the presiding member must put the matter to a vote of Council members; - (b) When the Council is ready to vote, the presiding member must put the matter to a vote by stating: - "Those in favour raise your hands." and then "Those opposed raise your hands." - (c) When the presiding member is putting the matter to a vote under paragraphs (a) and (b), a member must not - (i) cross or leave the room; - (ii) make a noise or other disturbance; or - (iii) interrupt the voting procedure under paragraph (b) unless the interrupting member is raising a point of order; - (d) After the presiding member finally puts the question to a vote under paragraph (b), a member must not speak to the question or make a motion concerning it; - (e) The presiding member's decision about whether a question has been finally put is conclusive: - (f) The presiding member must declare the result of the voting by stating that the question is decided in either the affirmative or the negative.
+- The following procedures apply to voting at Council meetings: - (a) When debate on a matter is closed, the presiding member must put the matter to a vote of Council members; - (b) When the Council is ready to vote, the presiding member must put the matter to a vote by stating: - "On the motion, those in favour, and then; those opposed?" - (c) When the presiding member is putting the matter to a vote under paragraphs (a) and (b), a member must not - (i) cross or leave the room; - (ii) make a noise or other disturbance; or - (iii) interrupt the voting procedure under paragraph (b) unless the interrupting member is raising a point of order; - (d) After the presiding member finally puts the question to a vote under paragraph (b), a member must not speak to the question or make a motion concerning it; - (e) The presiding member's decision about whether a question has been finally put is conclusive; - (f) The presiding member must declare the result of the voting by stating that the question is decided in either the affirmative or the negative.